Natural Health & Wellness

 Plantar warts can be avoided in several ways

-The best way to prevent getting plantar warts is by taking steps such as frequently washing your hands after coming into contact with someone who has been exposed to an infected person or surface.
+The best way to prevent plantar warts is frequent hand-washing.
+Be especially diligent after contact with anyone who’s been exposed to an infected person or surface.

 Public pools, swim team pools and locker rooms are the idea places to get the plantar wart virus, HPV.
 Always wear flip flops when at the public pool.